 Caravans of Gold, Fragments in Time is organized by the Block Museum of Art, Northwestern University, and is curated by Kathleen Bickford Berzock, Associate Director of Curatorial Affairs at the Block Museum, with input from an interdisciplinary, international team of advisors.
 The presentation at the National Museum of African Art has been overseen by Kevin D. Dumouchelle.

 Caravans of Gold has been made possible in part by two major grants from the National Endowment for the Humanities: Exploring the human endeavor.
 The exhibition is also generously supported in part by Northwestern University’s Buffett Institute for Global Studies.
 The exhibition’s travel to the National Museum of African Art, Smithsonian Institution, is made possible by the major support of five anonymous donors and generous contributions by Sonny and Michelle Kalsi, Sukey and Michael Novogratz, Susie Hahn and Jon Ray, Mustafa A. Jama, Marti Meyerson and Jamie Hooper, Cory and Diane Pulfrey, Owen and Jennifer Thomas, Stephen Trevor and Stephanie Hunt, and Zoe Cruz.
-Additional support is provided by the National Endowment for the Arts and the Sandra L. Riggs Publications Fund at the Block Museum of Art.
+Additional support is provided by the National Endowment for the Arts, the Myers Foundations, and the Sandra L. Riggs Publications Fund at the Block Museum of Art.

 1325–1387 C.E., b.
 Palma, Majorca, Spain